 Other than attackers stealing your usernames and passwords, it is also possible that users are not careful with their passwords and leak them online or store them insecurely.
 This can also mean easy unauthorized access to their accounts.

-In WordPress you can easily add two factor authentication using a plugin such as Google Authenticator – WordPress Two Factor Authentication (2FA).
+In WordPress, you can easily add two factor authentication using one of the best 2FA plugins such as Google Authenticator – WordPress Two Factor Authentication (2FA).

 Why You Need to Add Two Factor Authentication in Your Site?